dlt-hub/data_engineering_best_practices/README.md

 - Handle errors produced by the source - be mindful of the sources' way of reporting errors - they may be silent.
 - Consider implementing "checkpoints" or chunking large extraction jobs to avoid crashes due to network issues.
 - Retry network issues or temporary server errors with incremental backoffs.
-- Apply data contracts if ingesting data from sources that might sent trash (web events for example)
+- Apply data contracts if ingesting data from sources that might send trash (web events for example)

 # Data Normalisation